ruby-syntax-tree/syntax_tree/README.md

 ### Ignoring code

-To ignore a section of source code, you can a special `# stree-ignore` comment.
+To ignore a section of source code, you can use a special `# stree-ignore` comment.
 This comment should be placed immediately above the code that you want to ignore.
 For example:

 ```ruby
 numbers = [